TaliBytes/php-home-server/readme.md

 3 - Configure IIS and PHP to run together.
 Microsoft's instructions [here](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh994592(v=ws.11)) are quite helpful.

 Note: Using Apache on Windows will be fairly similar to the configuration detailed in the "For Linux" section above.
-At this time, I don't have specific instructions for enabling the ability to rewrite URLs via Apache for Windows.
+At this time, I don't have specific instructions for enabling the ability to rewrite URLs or use SSL via Apache for Windows.
 This should be possible but will take research on your part.
+To use SSL with IIS, [this video tutorial](https://youtu.be/azfgoGXqhNg) is a good starting point.

 &nbsp;